-Tessa Kaganoff, a former policy analyst who went on to direct prospect research at UC Los Angeles (UCLA), has joined the Board of Directors for the Scholarship Foundation of Santa Barbara.
+Phil Franklin, a former finance executive who went on to serve as Board chairman for the newspaper holding company Tribune Publishing, has joined the Board of Directors for the Scholarship Foundation of Santa Barbara.

 The Scholarship Foundation of Santa Barbara is the nation’s largest community-based provider of college scholarships, having cumulatively awarded more than $140 million to some 60,000 county students since its founding in 1962.
 A nonprofit organization, the Scholarship Foundation also provides free financial aid advising services.
 For additional information, visit www.sbscholarship.org.